SuyogShinde942/K8s_cluster-AWS-Dynamic_inventory-ANSIBLE/README.md

 ## Steps in the below playbook /k8s-slave/task/main.yml

-1.Installing docker and iproute-tc
+1. Installing docker and iproute-tc
-2.Configuring the Yum repo for kubernetes
+2. Configuring the Yum repo for kubernetes
-3.Installing kubeadm,kubelet kubectl program
+3. Installing kubeadm,kubelet kubectl program
-4.Enabling the docker and kubenetes
+4. Enabling the docker and kubenetes
-5.Pulling the config images
+5. Pulling the config images
-6.Confuring the docker daemon.json file
+6. Confuring the docker daemon.json file
-7.Restarting the docker service
+7. Restarting the docker service
-8.Configuring the Ip tables and refreshing sysctl
+8. Configuring the Ip tables and refreshing sysctl
 ![smain1](https://user-images.githubusercontent.com/64534620/107315216-173e9180-6a4b-11eb-9dab-f070389f346b.PNG)